 According to celebrity makeup artist Mario Dedivanovic (you know him as Kim Kardashian's go-to for glam), blush is a direct reflection of post-COVID energy.
 "After over a year of lockdown, we're more attracted to bright, daylight, happiness — basically anything that's not dark and inside," he explains.
 "When it comes to makeup, people want to look sun-kissed and healthy, and you can create that effect using a bit of blush."

 However, achieving a seemingly natural flush is one of the harder makeup skills to master.
 First, you have to find your blush shade and then decide if you want a cream or a powder, which leads to the application dilemma — does the blush go over the highlighter or the bronzer?

 As for the texture question, Dedivanovic echoes that it's personal preference — and when it doubt, cocktail a cream and powder together.
 "Some people love the way that a cream applies to their skin, especially if they tend to be drier," he explains.
 "Other people like a powder, how easy and quick it is to brush on.
 I'm the kind of person that likes both; I like to apply very thin and natural layers, cream then powder.
-The powder locks in and sets the cream so you don't have to worry about touchups throughout the day, or that the colour is going to move, slide, or disappear."
+The powder locks in and sets the cream so you don't have to worry about touchups throughout the day, or that the color is going to move, slide, or disappear."